 This new type will be established for existing and new reservations within the database and reflected in spatial layers.
 Historical reservation numbers will be retained for reference as all users become more familiar with CLR identification numbers.

-Connect with the Lands Division of Alberta Environment and Protected Areas regarding the Land Use Reservation Program and its development and implementation.
+Connect with the Government of Alberta regarding the Land Use Reservation Program and its development and implementation.

 Email: [email protected]